andreipfeiffer/css-in-js/README.md

 ### Styletron

 It looks like a not so popular solution, which also lacks support for TypeScript.
+It looks like the maintainers currently work at Uber (not sure if it's used by Uber or not).

+### Stitches

+It looks interesting, will all the features that you'd need, but it's currently in beta, and has no support for Next.js v10 (as of `Jan 2021`).
+It's built & maintained by the team at Modulz.